CitCom-VRAIN/waste-collection-demo/README.md

 Waste collection optimization using Openroute service.

 ## 📦 Project setup
 Below are the basic instructions to deploy the minimum viable service.
-For a detailed deployment guide, check out our [documentation].
+For a detailed deployment guide, check out our [documentation](https://citcom-vrain.github.io/services/waste_collection/).

 Tested with Python `3.10.12` and Ubuntu 22.04.